 - Cool the brownies in the pan on a wire rack for 10 minutes.
 Use the parchment paper sling to carefully lift the brownies out of the pan and cool completely on the wire rack.

-- Evenly spread the stabilized whipped cream over the top of the cooled brownies, cut into even squares and enjoy!
+- Evenly spread the stabilized whipped cream over the top of the cooled brownies, cut into even squares, garnish with fresh fruit, and Enjoy!

 - Serving Size – This is a small batch recipe and tested as such.
 The brownies can be cut into 4 larger squares (as pictured) or smaller squares for more servings.